When to plant Hostas in Flathead County, MT

 Flathead County, Montana is in USDA Hardiness Zone 5a.
 The average last spring frost is June 3 and first fall frost is September 10.

-Flathead County County sits in USDA Zone 5a.
+Flathead County sits in USDA Zone 5a.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Flathead County County's climate?
+Can Hostas grow in Flathead County's climate?

 Your Flathead County Garden Planner — Free